ameen-mcmxc/MAP-T-builder/README.md

 ## Prerequisites:

 CE and BR machines have to de Debian 10 (jool software limitation).

 The rest of the machines  (IPv4 client, IPv4 server and attacker) can be any Linux distribution that you prefer.

-I personally built the whole thing using VMware workstations VMs. after creating the machines as shown in the above topology. it's time to install everything.
+I personally built the whole thing using VMware workstations VMs.

+After creating the machines as shown in the above topology. it's time to install everything.

-Clone the current repo on all machines. login as root
+Clone the current repo on all machines.

+login as root

 ## CE machine

 `